 The problem arose when my squirrel hit puberty and wanted to start making baby squirrels with all the hot little girly squirrels out there.
 Although he still slept with me and nestled under my hair, he started biting everybody else.
 It became evident I couldn’t keep him, so we had to find an animal preserve where we could release a hand-fed squirrel into the wild.

 We found the place.
 Big oak trees sprawled.
 Hot little girly squirrels flitted about, sitting on their haunches, chomping acorns.
 There were frog-filled lily ponds and blossoming trees and fragrant jasmine bushes covering a gazebo.
 It was squirrely paradise.
-My heart leapt with the joy of having found such a perfect home for Romulus, then it sank just as quickly into the depths of despair I knew I was about to experience when I said goodbye to him.
+My heart leaped with the joy of having found such a perfect home for Romulus, then it sank just as quickly into the depths of despair I knew I was about to experience when I said goodbye to him.

 I sat on the ground, holding him to my face, so I could tell him how much I loved him and how grateful I was to have spent this time with him.
 I wanted him to understand I would keep him forever, if only my parents would let me, if only he’d stop biting people, but I understood that he wanted to have squirrely babies all his own and I didn’t blame him for his bad behavior.